intel/he-toolkit/he-samples/examples/logistic-regression/README.md

-# Logistic Regression with Homomorphic Encryption
+# Logistic/Linear Regression with Homomorphic Encryption
 The logistic regression example provides a fast and scalable implementation of SEAL CKKS HE scheme based logistic regression.
 It will be built whenever SEAL is enabled as part of HE Toolkit build.

+This example is also capable of running a linear regression instead of the logistic regression.
+A logistic regression can be achieved by ["wrapping"](https://philippmuens.com/logistic-regression-from-scratch) a [mulitiple linear regression](https://en.wikipedia.org/wiki/Linear_regression#Simple_and_multiple_linear_regression) model with a [sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function).
+By using the `--linear_regression` option in this example, the sigmoid function is skipped, effectively running a linear regression.

 ## Requirements
 ```